-Each client connecting to the application will select a particular Locale .
+Each client connecting to the application will select a particular Locale.
 When a page for the application is created, the locale is used to select the correct template.
-Locales are efined by the ISO (International Standards Organization).
+Locales are defined by the ISO (International Standards Organization).
 A locale consists of a language code (such as 'en' for English, 'de' for German or 'fr' for French) and a country code (such as 'AU' for Australia, 'BE' for Belguim, or 'GB' for United Kingdom).

 The base template name is derived from the specification name, by changing the '.jwc' extension to '.html.
 For example, component /com/skunkworx/skunkapp/Banner.jwc will have a base template name of /com/skunkworx/skunkapp/Banner.html.
 This resource name is used as the basis of a search that includes the locale.
 Various suffixes are inserted just before the '.html' extension.
-A french speaking Belgian visitor would provoke the following search:
+A French speaking Belgian visitor would provoke the following search:

-- /com/skunkworx/skunkapp/Banner fr BE.html
+- /com/skunkworx/skunkapp/Banner_fr_BE.html

-- /com/skunkworx/skunkapp/Banner fr.html
+- /com/skunkworx/skunkapp/Banner_fr.html

 - /com/skunkworx/skunkapp/Banner.html

-This basic level of support is automatically provided by the Tapestry framework.
+The Tapestry framework automatically provides this basic level of support.
 To this, an application could add custom logic to allow the locale to be selected at runtime, and to store a user's locale preference (in a cookie, or in some form of profile) for later visits.